`The peculiar risk lay in the possibility of

 towards me.

 `Then I heard voices approaching me.
-Coming through the
+Coming through

 bushes by the White Sphinx were the heads and shoulders of men